-'Keeping Safe in Education' (2016) places the following statutory duties on all schools:
+'Keeping Safe in Education' (2019) places the following statutory duties on all schools:

-- Schools should be aware of and follow the procedures issued by Sandwell Safeguarding Children Board - Staff should be vigilant to signs of abuse and to whom they should report any concerns on to - Schools should have procedures in place which are disseminated to all staff for handling suspected or actual cases of abuse of pupils, including procedures to be followed in the case of allegations against persons in a position of trust - Every school should have Designated Safeguarding Lead who is a member of the senior management team and responsible for cocoordinating safeguarding/child protection work within the school and liaising with other agencies as appropriate - Staff with designated responsibility for safeguarding and child protection should receive appropriate single agency and multi-agency training approved by SSCB at least every two years - All other staff in school should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow annually. - That all schools and FE colleges should share information and work in partnership with other agencies when there are concerns about a child's welfare.
+Schools should be aware of and follow the procedures issued by Sandwell Children's Safeguarding Partnership

+Staff should be vigilant to signs of abuse and to whom they should report any concerns on to

+Schools should have procedures in place which are disseminated to all staff for handling suspected or actual cases of abuse of pupils, including procedures to be followed in the case of allegations against persons in a position of School

+Every school should have Designated Safeguarding Lead who is a member of the senior management team and responsible for co-coordinating safeguarding/child protection work within the school and liaising with other agencies as appropriate

+Staff with designated responsibility for safeguarding and child protection should receive appropriate single agency and multi-agency training approved by Sandwell Children's Safeguarding Partnership at least every two years

+All other staff in school should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow annually.

+That all schools and FE colleges should share information and work in partnership with other agencies when there are concerns about a child's welfare.

-What to do if you're worried a child is being abused 2015 - Advice for practitioners is non statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action.
+What to do if you're worried a child is being abused 2015 - Advice for practitioners is non-statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action.